Localization

 Products & attributes

-With your category structure in place, the next challenge will be getting your products imported for all locales.
-Within your instance, every product needs to have a unique article number.
-If you’re selling the same product in different locales, you can link the product to multiple categories, but you probably want the characteristics localized.
+With your category structure in place, the next step is importing products for all locales.
+Each product in your instance needs a unique article number.
+For products sold in multiple locales, you can link them to multiple categories while localizing their characteristics.

 Product imageArticle numberLocaleNameColor